 Recognizing leadership development as a critical member need, SBM is launching its third, year-long Leadership Institute.

-The call for applications will open October 2, 2017 and remain open until November 14, 2017.
+The call for applications will be open from October 2 to November 14, 2017.
 Please check back here in October to download and submit an application.

 Who is “mid-career”?

 The meaning of “mid-career” varies across the range of behavioral medicine careers, hence we leave the determination to you, the SBM-member applicant.
 That said, the institute is most applicable to scientists with 8-20 years of work experience post-terminal degree who are assuming—or about to assume—more significant or expanded leadership roles.
 The institute could also be particularly helpful if you have reached your initial career goals and question whether it’s time to modify or change directions a bit—and how you might do that.

 If I’m accepted, how will the Leadership Institute help me and my organization?

 During the April 10-11, 2018, workshop, you will:

 Throughout the institute year (April 2018 through mid-April 2019):